Chisato-Nakamura/pythonProject/README.md

 ![python](./banner.png)

-All projects ideas come from [100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/)
+All projects are based on [100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/)

 ## 🔰Beginner